 At the other end of the Transfăgărășan, in the heart of the Făgărași Mountains, there is a place where you can sometimes find some snow even in the middle of summer.
 That is on the shores of Bâlea Lake, a lake of glacier origins at 2,034 meters above sea level.

 During the winter months, you can enjoy a special holiday, staying at the Bâlea Lake Ice Hotel.
-One has been built out of ice blocks every winter, starting with 2006.
+A new hotel appears out of ice blocks every winter since 2006.

 Despite Transfăgărășan being the most famous mountain road of Romania for tourists, it is not the highest one we have.
-And some say there is another even more beautiful: the Transalpina, once known as the Devil’s Path.
+Some say the Transalpina (or the Devil’s Path) is even more beautiful.

 Though built long before the Transfăgărășan, its precise beginnings are unclear, with some sources mentioning it as a Roman strategic corridor.